America’s most important archaeological discoveries

 Fascinating finds

-America might be a pretty young nation, but its land has been inhabited for thousands of years.
-Leaving surprising and often mysterious clues about the cultures who created them, these archaeological finds range from tools and currency to whole settlements.
-Take a look as we uncover some of the most important and interesting discoveries in the United States.
+America might be a relatively young nation, but its land has been inhabited for thousands of years.
+Leaving surprising and often mysterious clues about the cultures who created them, these archaeological finds range from tools, currency and ancient dugout canoes to whole settlements.

 Larry V. Benson, USGS/Wikimedia Commons/CC0